jinndi/WGDashboard-sing-box/README.md

 4. Run the script: `sudo bash secure-iptables.sh`

-5. At the end, use `kill <process_number>` to prevent the automatic rollback of the rules after 2 minutes.
+5. At the end, use `sudo kill <process_number>` to prevent the automatic rollback of the rules after 2 minutes.

-> After running the script, you can restore the previous iptables rules with the command: `sudo iptables-restore < /root/iptables.backup && netfilter-persistent save`, to view the current rules: `iptables -L -n -v`
+> After running the script, you can restore the previous iptables rules with the command: `sudo iptables-restore < /root/iptables.backup && netfilter-persistent save`, to view the current rules: `sudo iptables -L -n -v`

 ### 5. Run compose.yml